-The Canadian banks and life insurance companies are expected to improve profitability and capital ratios in 2011 due to improving credit, good expense control and leverage to an economic recovery.
-Consequently, Canadian banks are expected to resume dividend growth, share buybacks and pursue acquisitions before Canadian life insurance companies.
+The Canadian banks and life insurance companies are expected to improve profitability and capital ratios in 2012 due to improving credit, good expense control and leverage to an economic recovery.
+Consequently, Canadian banks are expected to resume dividend growth, share buybacks and pursue acquisitions before life insurance companies.
+Hence, the Fund has a greater weighting towards the banks in the portfolio.